markleboeuf/website-hugo/content/portfolio/early_trend_detection.md

 <img src="../early_trend_detection_images/plot5.png" class="img-responsive" style="display: block; margin: auto;" />

 Data looks ready to go!
-Next let's select the stocks that will comprise our training/test sets.
+Let's select the stocks that will comprise our training/test sets.
 We'll do a 90/10 split.
 Note that the test stocks will be used a little later.

 ```
 n_dates = length(unique(stock_data_train$ref.date))